2E0PGS/blog/_posts/2020-01-26-electrical-doubling-over.md

 ## Summary

-* Double over if the cable diameter is too small acording to your personal disgression.
+* Double over if the cable diameter is too small according to your personal digression.
 * Multistrand should always have strands twisted together.
 * Bootlace ferrule or soldering multistrand conductors for termination into connector blocks I will save for another blog post some time.